 The reason why exercise works so well for mental health is that the body is a tool, and when you tune into your body, listen to it, and show it respect, the easier it will be to do the same for your mind.
 Don’t force your body to do something it’s not ready to do, just as you shouldn’t try to force a thought out of your mind.
 Instead, let the process of building physical strength be an opportunity to build mental resilience.
-Discover what you are capable of and train the body to train the mind.
+Discover what you are capable of, get motivated, and train the body to train the mind.

 Making the most of your workouts